sean-elliott-97/WorkDayScheduler/README.md

 # WorkDayScheduler

-This application allows users to add and save tasks to a planner for his or her workday.
+This application allows a user to add and save tasks to a planner for his or her workday.
 The background color of the task description will change depending on the current hour: grey background color for past hours, red background color for current hour, and green background color for future hours.

 When the planner application is opened,